 Discover the art and the life of the great Spanish artist, Joan Miro.
 This museum is dedicated to him and the striking building was designed by his close friend, Josep Sert.

 There are also temporary exhibitions held here, exhibiting local and emerging artists’ work!
+Be sure to get your skip the line tickets so you don’t waste a minute of your weekend break!

 #8 – Montjuïc Castle

 Visit the Castell de Montjuic atop the hill and step into a different place entirely.
-While its just above Barcelona, the castle grounds are forested and set apart from its surroundings by a distinct character.
+While it’s just above Barcelona, the castle grounds are forested and set apart from its surroundings by a distinct character.

 You can choose to hike up the hill or catch a cable car from one of three locations in the city.
 Even if you choose not to visit the castle itself, the views over Barcelona from up here are phenomenal!